SurveyMonkey Used in Office 365 Phishing Attempt

 SurveyMonkey is a survey service that is normally used to host legitimate surveys.
 However, sometimes attackers will utilize file sharing and surveying sites like SurveyMonkey to host redirect links to a phishing webpage.
 By using these legitimate services, attackers can bypass email URL detection systems deployed by many email security tools.

-In this attack, attackers send emails through SurveyMonkey in order to steal Microsoft credentials of employees.
+In this attack, attackers send emails through SurveyMonkey in order to steal the Microsoft credentials of employees.

-Email Attack: The email is sent from a real SurveyMonkey domain (surveymonkeyuser.com), but with a different reply-to domain.
-That reply-to domain was registered only 1 month ago.
-The email simulates an automated notification with a link to open the “survey”.
-This link is an actual SurveyMonkey link that redirects to the main phishing page.
+In this attack, the email is sent from a real SurveyMonkey domain (surveymonkeyuser.com), but with a different reply-to domain.
+That reply-to domain was registered only one month ago.
+The email simulates an automated notification with a link to open the statement, or survey.

-Result: If the user is not vigilant and provides their credentials, the user account would be compromised.
+From here, the user is asked to enter their information.
+If they are not vigilant and provide their credentials, the user account would be compromised.

-Predictable Behavior: Because the email mentions that each survey link is unique to each recipient of the email, users may be primed to think that the login page is there to validate that their responses are from the legitimate recipient of the email.
-Thus, the behavior isn't unexpected (even if it's aytpical – recipients should never enter their email credentials into a survey, regardless of which service is providing it).
+Furthermore, because the email mentions that each survey link is unique to each recipient of the email, users may be primed to think that the login page is there to validate that their responses are from the legitimate recipient of the email.
+Thus, the behavior isn't unexpected, even if it's atypical—recipients should never enter their email credentials into a survey, regardless of which service is providing it.

 Abnormal is able to detect this attack due to the unusual sender information, unusual reply-to information, and the suspicious request.
 Because the email mentions a "statement" that takes people to a SurveyMonkey site, this is considered a suspicious financial request and when combined with other factors, indicates that the email is likely a phishing attempt.

 To learn more about how Abnormal detects and stops credential phishing emails, request a demo today.